jgensler8/kother/README.md

 ## Notes

-A File is one of two types:
+There is one file for variables (`cluster.yaml`).

+All files in the `cloud-provider` and `kubernetes` directory will be run through a templating engine before being UnMarshalled.
+These variables can be consumed in this process.

+There are some extra variables that will be provided to the templating engine:

+* context.commithash
-  * Variable File
+* context.committag
-  * Template File
+* dns.apiserver

-The only variable files are:

-* cluster.yaml
+* dns.etcdserver
-* cloud-provider.yaml
+* cidr.pod
-* domains.yaml
+* cidr.cluster

 ## Opinion Table